mcdonn/LSA2019-Reproducible-Research/linking_git_and_github.md

 Git’s ability to resolve conflicts is very useful, but conflict resolution costs time and effort, and can introduce errors if conflicts are not resolved correctly.
 If you find yourself resolving a lot of conflicts in a project, consider these technical approaches to reducing them:

-* Pull from upstream more frequently, especially before starting new work
+* Pull more frequently, especially before starting new work
-* Use topic branches to segregate work, merging to master when complete
+* Use topic branches to segregate work, merging to master when complete (Note: we did not cover **branches**)
 * Make smaller more atomic commits
 * Where logically appropriate, break large files into smaller ones so that it is less likely that two authors will alter the same file simultaneously